DGKSK8LIFE/AwtyBOTS2020-Reveal-Planning/README.md

 - Film backing up

-- Perhaps mount on bot for epic fpv
+- Perhaps mount on bot for fpv